-Taking Away Recess as Punishment
+Can Schools Take Away Recess as Punishment?

-‘Can the school take away my child’s recess?’
-‘They withhold his recess as punishment!’
 If you found yourself saying these things, you’re not alone.

 Should teachers be taking away recess as punishment?
 No!
 But, no that teachers rarely act in solace–the school principal sets the tone for the building.
 It’s a common complaint that I hear.
 And every single time I see it, I roll my eyes and shake my head.
-Enough!

 Let’s put an end to this “taking away recess as punishment” trend once and for all!